Gizra/elm-radix-tree/README.md

 ## Related Packages

 - [elm-tries](https://package.elm-lang.org/packages/elm-scotland/elm-tries/latest) -
-The reason we have this package is for being able to have un-ordered Radix trees as-well, and for being able to work with the very handy [elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/)
+The reason we have this package is for being able to have unordered Radix trees as-well, and for being able to work with the very handy [elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/)
 Tree's API.